 In the case of Publicly Trusted Subscriber Certificates, the CA shall be capable of revoking any precertificate, including precertificates for which a Subscriber Certificate was never issued.
-OCSP service shall be capable of providing accurate status for serial numbers of precertificates.
+OCSP service shall be capable of providing accurate status for serial numbers of precertificates that contain an OCSP URL in an AIA extension.